jotatsu/Digital-Shield/README.md

 # Digital Shield

 The objective of digital shield is a help to normalize life after the massive quarantines every country is suffering right now.
 As the virus will be circulating around for an unpredictable ammount of time until a vaccine is developed.
 Economies must resume their workings but at the same time life and privacy should be respected.
+This application is not a "solve all" solution, it should be used with medical, pulic policy and other techonological tools.

 The way this application works is by generating what is call a "contact" via bluetooth technology.
 A "contact" indicates 2 persons were physically close for an ammount of time.
 Those "contacts" are collected in a privacy focus way way in a central server.